OverlayPlugin/cactbot/docs/LogGuide.md

 Like [Line 37](#line-37-0x25-networkactionsync) and [Line 38](#line-38-0x26-networkstatuseffects),
 the HP value is an update, rather than a value in memory.

+NPCs (other than player pets) generally do not receive these packets, as they do not have passive HP regen.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=NetworkUpdateHP&lang=en-US) -->

 #### Structure